-Brian is an experienced litigator, ready to handle disputes in the court room and at the negotiating table.
-Brian works with his clients to litigate contract-breach actions, pursue payments from commercial payers, and respond to government investigations.
-He litigates disputes involving high-stake contract disputes, complex federal and state regulatory schemes, reimbursement disputes with Medicare and commercial payers, class actions, and international arbitrations.
-Brian has extensive experience coordinating clients’ strategies in response to civil actions stemming from the antitrust laws, contract claims, and the False Claims Act and the Anti-Kickback Statute, with an emphasis on balancing dispute resolution with business objectives.
+Clients trust Brian to manage litigation and other disputes in the court room and at the negotiating table, with an emphasis on balancing dispute resolution with business objectives.
+Brian litigates fiduciary and contract-breach actions, pursues payments from commercial payers, and responds to subpoenas and government investigations.
+He has navigated litigation involving high-stake contract disputes, complex federal and state regulatory schemes, reimbursement from commercial payers, class actions, and international arbitrations.
+Brian has extensive experience coordinating clients’ strategies in response to subpoenas, civil investigations, and civil actions stemming from the antitrust laws, contracts, the False Claims Act, and the Anti-Kickback Statute.

-- Serves as outside general counsel to trade associations, foundations, multiple-listing service companies, and technology firms, counseling them on antitrust compliance, governance, membership, contracts, trademark strategy, and risk management.
+- Serves as outside general counsel to trade associations, foundations, multiple-listing services (MLS), and technology firms, counseling them on antitrust compliance, governance, membership, contracts, trademark strategy, employment matters, and risk management.

 - Manages vendor and partnership relationships by crafting and negotiating custom contracts that protect business interests.